 As I reflect back, my role in my ‘community’ revolves around being a friend.
 I realized, being a true friend is similar to that of being a spotter: reliability is key whenever help is needed from you.
 I owe a lot to Charlie for helping me realize that.

+A suggested outline:

+Introduction – gym community, what you do there and your role in it.

+Charlie’s story helping you, your struggle

+Your story in the gym – how you help each other, perhaps relating to Charlie’s story

+Benefits of being a friend in the gym extends outside the gym

+Conclusion – what being in the gym community means and your role in it